jordanf2001/altered-states-dfc/README.md

 ![Static FC matrix](figures/pilot_static_fc_fisher_z_matrix.png)

-**Figure:** Static FC matrix from the pilot run.
-Each cell represents the Pearson correlation between two ROI time series.
+**Figure:** Static FC matrices from the pilot run.
+The left panel shows raw Pearson correlation values, and the right panel shows Fisher z-transformed FC values.
 The diagonal is masked for visualization.

 This output serves as a static reference before dynamic FC estimation.
 Fisher z-transformed FC matrices are also generated for downstream statistical analysis.